 About Take-Two Interactive Software

-All trademarks and copyrights contained herein are the property of their respective holders.
+All trademarks and copyrights contained in their respective holders.

 Cautionary Note Regarding Forward-Looking Statements

-The statements contained herein which are not historical facts are considered forward-looking statements under federal securities laws and may be identified by words such as “anticipates,” “believes,” “estimates,” “expects,” “intends,” “plans,” “potential,” “predicts,” “projects,” “seeks,” “should,” “will,” or words of similar meaning and include, but are not limited to, statements regarding the outlook for the Company’s future business and financial performance.
-Such forward-looking statements are based on the current beliefs of our management as well as assumptions made by and information currently available to them, which are subject to inherent uncertainties, risks and changes in circumstances that are difficult to predict.
-Actual outcomes and results may vary materially from these forward-looking statements based on a variety of risks and uncertainties including: our dependence on key management and product development personnel, our dependence on our Grand Theft Auto products and our ability to develop other hit titles, the timely release and significant market acceptance of our games, the ability to maintain acceptable pricing levels on our games, and risks associated with international operations.
-Other important factors and information are contained in the Company’s most recent Annual Report on Form 10-K, including the risks summarized in the section entitled “Risk Factors,” the Company’s most recent Quarterly Report on Form 10-Q, and the Company’s other periodic filings with the SEC, which can be accessed at www.take2games.com.
-All forward-looking statements are qualified by these cautionary statements and apply only as of the date they are made.
-The Company undertakes no obligation to update any forward-looking statement, whether as a result of new information, future events or otherwise.
+The statements contained herein which are not considered facts forward-looking statements may be identified by words such as "anticipates," "believes," "estimates," "expects," "intends," "plans, "" Potential, "" predicts, "" projects, "" seeks, "" should, "" will, "or words of similar meaning and include, but not limited to, statements regarding the outlook for the Company's future business and financial performance.
+Such forward-looking statements are based on the current beliefs of management as well as assumptions made by information, with inherent uncertainties, risks and changes in circumstances that are difficult to predict.
+Actual outcomes and results may vary materially from these forward-looking statements based on risks and uncertainties, including dependencies on key management and product development personnel, our dependence on our Grand Theft Auto products and our ability to develop more hits, the timely release and significant market acceptance of our games, the ability to maintain acceptable pricing levels on our games, and risks associated with international operations.
+10-K, the Company's most recent Quarterly Report on Form 10-K, the Company's most recent Quarterly Report on Form XNUMX-Q, and the Company's other periodic filings with the SEC, which can be accessed at www.take2games.com.
+The following statements are made by these cautionary statements.
+The Company undertakes no obligation to update any forward-looking statements, whether as a result of new information, future events or otherwise.

 Jeremy Gumber (Press)